Here are five key things to know about California self-defense laws:

 6.2.
 Resisting arrest, Penal Code 148 PC

-A person will not be convicted of this crime if he/she acted in defense of him/herself to an unlawful police procedure.
-Further, he/she will not be charged if he/she resisted against excessive force.13
+You will not be convicted of this crime if you acted in defense of yourself to an unlawful police procedure.
+Further, you will not be charged if you resisted against excessive force.13

 6.3.
 Domestic violence